Strategy Review System Overview

 Optional: Meet with SET

-Two weeks after the QPM, workgroup and GIT chairs, coordinators, and staffers have the opportunity to meet with the Strategic Engagement Team (SET).
-The SET team was formed to provide expertise and coordination to address the increased capacity needs within goal teams and workgroups around communications, social science, local government and stewardship.
+Four weeks after the QPM, workgroup and GIT chairs, coordinators and staffers have the opportunity to meet with the Strategic Engagement Team (SET).
+SET was formed to provide expertise and coordination to address the increased capacity needs within GITs and workgroups around communications, social science, local government and stewardship.
 Workgroups can choose to meet with the team during their Strategy Review System cycle to discuss, brainstorm and plan actions and activities that use the expertise of SET.

-Step 8: Revise Management Strategy and Work Plan
+Step 8: Review Management Strategy and Work Plan

-Between two weeks after the QPM, each group responsible for an outcome should begin developing their Work Plan and revising their Management Strategies, based on what they presented to the Management Board and the Management Board decisions made at the QPM or a subsequent meeting.
+After the QPM, each group responsible for an outcome should begin revising their Management Strategies and developing their Work Plan based on what they presented to the Management Board and the Management Board decisions made at the QPM or a subsequent meeting.
 These documents are products of the group, as well as any parent GIT, and time should be spent discussing updates with and seeking agreement by the full membership of these teams.

 Twelve weeks after the QPM, workgroup and GIT chairs, with the support of their coordinators and staffers, submit the final versions of their Work Plan and Management Strategy to SRS@chesapeakebay.net.
 The documents are then posted to the Chesapeake Bay Program’s website and accessible on the Document Status page, where the Management Documents status is updated to “Complete.”